|

 8 times and had seven children.
 Still, they

-seemed to have a good time.
-Follow them through
+seemed to have a good time and there were many

 the decades as they made the best of their lives